galaxyproject/training-material/topics/transcriptomics/tutorials/heatmap/tutorial.md

 # Introduction
 {:.no_toc}

-## Mouse mammary gland dataset
+To generate a heatmap of RNA-seq results, we need a file of normalized counts, which is provided for you here.
+To generate this file yourself, see the [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom/tutorial.html) tutorial, and run limma-voom selecting *"Output Normalized Counts Table?"*: `Yes`.

 The data for this tutorial comes from a Nature Cell Biology paper, [EGF-mediated induction of Mcl-1 at the switch to lactation is essential for alveolar cell survival](https://www.ncbi.nlm.nih.gov/pubmed/25730472)), Fu et al. 2015.
-This study examined the expression profiles of basal stem-cell enriched cells (B) and committed luminal cells (L) in the mammary gland of virgin, pregnant and lactating mice.
+This study examined the expression profiles of basal and luminal cells in the mammary gland of virgin, pregnant and lactating mice.
 Six groups are present, with one for each combination of cell type and mouse status.
-To generate the heatmap we need a file of normalized counts file which is provided for you.
-To generate this file yourself, see the RNA-seq counts to genes tutorial, and run limma-voom selecting *"Output Normalized Counts Table?"*: `Yes`.

 ![Tutorial Dataset](../../images/limma-voom_f2c/mouse_exp.png "Tutorial Dataset")